 - Immerse yourself in nature: Forest Bathing: How Talking to Trees Helped Me Heal

 - Get Creative: 9 Ways to be More Creative in the Next 10 Minutes

-Unsure where to stay when it comes to finding ways to be creative?
+Unsure where to stay when it comes to finding ways to get creative?
 In this video, Coach Danielle explains the concept of passions and why they are so important in our lives and careers.
 She then walks us through 3 questions to help us identify them!